Quansight/Quansight-website/apps/consulting/posts/scaling-python-banking-edition.md

 logic.
 It includes a server that can be used to run flows in response to triggers and schedulers and to manage logging, and it provides a visualization dashboard.
-It also integrates nicely with Dask to run each Dask on a Dask cluster.
+It also integrates nicely with Dask to run each task on a Dask cluster with few edits to the code.

 <img
 src="/posts/scaling-python-banking-edition/prefect-flow.png"